 When restaurants have play areas, or even a small basket of chalk and a chalkboard, it can make a parent’s life easier.
 We are grateful for these East Bay restaurants who welcome our kids with open arms, and a handful of toys.

-A KIDS ONLY sign invites young patrons into a sandbox area that’s actually covered with shredded tire material (you’ll leave dirty, but happy).
+A KIDS ONLY sign invites young patrons into a semi-enclosed area that’s got turf on the ground.
 Even our tweens like taking their conversations into the clubhouse area, away from the beer connoisseurs.
-More info here> And more in the Westbrae neighborhood >
+More info here > And more in the Westbrae neighborhood >

 Kensington Circus Pub, Kensington